react-navigation/react-navigation.github.io/versioned_docs/version-7.x/deep-linking.md

 To configure the external linking in Android, you can create a new intent in the manifest.

-The easiest way to do this is with the `uri-scheme` package: `npx uri-scheme add mychat --android`.
+The easiest way to do this is with the `uri-scheme` package: `npx uri-scheme add example --android`.

 If you want to add it manually, open up `SimpleApp/android/app/src/main/AndroidManifest.xml`, and make the following adjustments: